Total Home Inspection - NJ home inspection

 Photo shows termite mud tubing

-Termites are miniscule insects that in New Jersey live underground (subterranean).
+Termites are miniscule insects that in New Jersey and New York live underground (subterranean).
 A colony can consist of 60,000 to over 1.5 million, made up of groups that have specific functions, workers, soldiers, winged swarmers and of course the queen and king.
 They love warm, moist conditions.
+For residents, a NJ or NY Termite Inspection is likely required and at the very least strongly suggested.

 Unlike other wood destroying insects like carpenter bees and carpenter ants that damage wood by tunneling holes to lay their larvae, termites actually eat wood or more precisely the cellulose primarily found in wood.
 In consideration that your home is wood framed, this becomes like a 5 star restaurant for your average termite.
 Termites can eat away all the framing of your house.